A local Lorentzian Ferrand-Obata theorem for conformal vector fields: The Cartan geometry framework and Gromov's Stratification

-A \emph{photon} of the Einstein universe $\Ein$ is defined as the projection onto $\Ein$ of a totally isotropic two-plane in $\BR^{2,n}$.
-It turns out that the null pregeodesics are precisely those curves whose developments parametrize portions of photons.
-This is the content of the following statement, which also shows the conformal invariance of null pregeodesics.
+A \emph{photon} of $\Ein$ is defined as the projection onto $\Ein$ of a totally isotropic two-plane in $\BR^{2,n}$.
+The null pregeodesics are precisely those curves whose developments parametrize segments of photons (see \cite{francoeur}, Thm.~5.3.3).
+The conformal invariance of null pregeodesics asserted above can now easily be deduced.
+The following consequence of this characterization of null pregeodesics will be used repeatedly below: for any $\hx \in \hm$, for any $u \in \lieg$ with projection $\bar{u}$ to $\lieg/\liep$ satisfying $\mathbb{I}( \bar{u},\bar{u} )=0$, the parametrization $s \mapsto \pi \circ \exp(\hx,su)$ is an immersion onto a null geodesic segment in $M$.